The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

 Start your journey at the historic street’s outset, located at 375 Water Street, a short walk from Waterfront Station.
 Then head East, stopping to check out Gastown’s marquee attraction, the Gastown Steamclock, located at Water and Cambie.

 Make sure to time it right and arrive at the top of the hour!
 You’ll hear the clock play the Westminster Quarters.

-The alley is said to have received its ominous name from bloodstains left by the numerous butcher shops that formerly called this area home.
+Blood Alley is said to have received its ominous name from bloodstains left by the numerous butcher shops that formerly called this area home.

 It’s also home to Tacofino: on my list of Vancouver’s top things to eat.

 Maple Tree Square is home to numerous bars, restaurants and cocktail lounges that are sure to offer something for every palette.

-Gastown Historic Walking Food Tour
+Take A Gastown Historic Walking Food Tour

 A must for foodies, The Gastown Walking Food Tour allows travellers to wander the alleys and streets of Gastown while eating like there’s no tomorrow.